 Here at the NCCGA we hear all kinds of challenges that club golf teams face each season.
 One of the most common problems we hear about semester after semester is funding.
 Many teams don't receive funding support from the school, or only receive a small amount, leaving the team to foot the rest of the bill.
-It can seem daunting, but it doesn't have to be.
+Fundraising for your team can seem daunting, but it doesn't have to be!

-I know fundraising can be a huge pain, but we have seen and heard all kinds of great ideas from teams around the country.
-These ideas have ranged from extremely simple to execute, to moderately difficult (but finacially worth it).
+We have seen and heard all kinds of great ideas from teams around the country.
+These ideas have ranged from extremely simple to execute, to moderately difficult (but financially worth it).
 These fundraisers do a great job of bringing in money to support the club's expenses, but are also fun to do as a team.
 After all, you can’t spell fundraiser without FUN (corny joke, I know).

 Here are 6 fundraiser ideas we've heard from club golf teams across the country:

 Partnering with a local restaurant is a great way to have fun with friends over dinner while still bringing in money for your squad at the same time.
 Some restaurants will offer to partner with your club to share a certain percentage of profits that the restaurant earns from a specified period of time (ex.
 6pm-8pm).
 All you have to do is have your team spread the word and encourage their family and friends to go eat at the restaurant during the specific block of time.
 The more people you have out to eat with you, the more money your team will earn.

 The University of Florida kills it each semester with a bake sale.
 Luckily they have someone who is really good at making delicious snacks to sell to the hundreds of students passing by.
 This is a delicious way to help raise money, just make sure your teammates don’t eat all of the product.